apigee/lembos/docs/Lembos_Architecture.md

 * `hadoop-output`: Provides access to the various Hadoop OutputFormat implementation objects *([API documentation][hadoop-output-api])*

+The first pass at these APIs was to provide a one-to-one mapping of Java-based APIs to JavaScript as that will be allow for consistency between Java MapReduce jobs and Node.js MapReduce jobs.
+Going forward we would like to create abstractions and APIs that are more JavaScript/Node.js oriented.

 It is important to note that at this time, you can only access the modules when using the Java-based Lembos runner.
 We are currently working on figuring out a way to access these modules in a pure JavaScript Node.js module without Lembos for unit testing and such.